China Warrior: Reception

-In 1987, the character size and detail was a positive selling point for the title in Japan.
-The release would not reach US until 2 years later.
-By then, the title faced much tougher competition against games like Last Battle and Altered Beast.
+China Warrior received a 16.68/30 score in a 1993 readers' poll conducted by PC Engine Fan, ranking among PC Engine titles at the number 474 spot.
+The game garnered generally unfavorable reviews from critics.

 Computer and Video Games reviewed Drunken Master for the PC Engine, giving it a 58% score.
-They praised the "giant-sized sprites" as "very impressive on this horizontally scrolling kung-fu game" but said "only three moves result in the game becoming ultimately dull."
-Electronic Gaming Monthly scored China Warrior 18 out of 40, criticizing the simple gameplay and Bruceploitation but with some praise for the large character sprites.
+They praised the "giant-sized sprites" as "very impressive on this horizontally scrolling kung-fu game" but said "only three moves result in the game becoming ultimately dull".
+Electronic Gaming Monthly criticized its simple gameplay and Bruceploitation but praised for the large character sprites.